canonical/kernel-docs/docs/how-to/source-code/obtain-kernel-source-git.md

 git clone --reference linux https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/noble
 ```

-Each clone produces a new directory containing the full source and history.
+Each `git clone` creates a new directory for a given release, containing the full source and history of the repository.

 ```{caution}
 Once two trees are linked this way, you cannot delete or move the upstream